CryptoSoc/cryptosoc.github.io/_tutorials/setting-up.md

 ### Web3

+Web3 is Ethereum's JavaScript API.
+It allows webapps to interact with the blockchain.
+To add this functionality, usually an extension is used like [MetaMask](https://metamask.io/).

 ### Local Blockchain

 Testing on Ethereum would be very expensive if you had to pay every time you had to update your code.
 To avoid this problem (and many others introduced by an asynchronous, global database) developers created local blockchains which you can spend all the Eth you want.
-The recommended choice is [Ganache](), a GUI based Ethereum emulator.
+The recommended choice is [Ganache](https://truffleframework.com/ganache), a GUI based Ethereum emulator.

 ### NodeJS and NPM

+NodeJS and NPM are javascript tools that make building JavaScript applications much easier.
+NPM comes with the NodeJS distribution so [install NodeJS](https://nodejs.org/en/) from their site.

 ## Machine Learning Tools